 4. Claims for Nominal Damages.
 Can a claim for nominal damages avoid mootness where the challenged law or policy has been repealed?
 See, e.g., New York State Rifle & Pistol Ass'n v.
 City of New York, 140 S. Ct.
 1525 (2020) (case rendered moot where local law barring transportation of guns was changed to allow the challenged conduct).
 In Uzuegbunam v.
-Preczewski, 141 S. Ct.
-792 (2021), two students at a small state college challenged college policies limiting student speech under § 1983 and the First Amendment.
+Preczewski, 592 U.S. 279 (2021), two students at a small state college challenged college policies limiting student speech under § 1983 and the First Amendment.
 They sought declaratory and injunctive relief as well as nominal damages from school officials, but not compensatory damages.
 While the case was pending, the college revised the polices and one of the students graduated.
-The District Court and the Eleventh Circuit agreed the case was rendered moot; their "claim for nominal damages cannot save their otherwise moot constitutional challenge to the Prior Policies."
-The Supreme Court, in an opinion by Justice Thomas, reversed, holding that where nominal damages may be recovered, see Chapter 6.A., supra, the repeal of a challenged law or policy does not moot the case.
+The District Court and the Eleventh Circuit agreed the case was rendered moot; their "claim for nominal damages may be recovered, see Chapter 6.A., supra, the repeal of a challenged law or policy does not moot the case.
 Like claims to compensatory damages, which plainly keep cases alive, "nominal damages are redress."